September 2, 2009

 By: Saul Spigel, Chief Analyst

 You asked for information on “sober houses,” particularly their structure, government oversight in Connecticut and elsewhere, and funding.
+This report has been updated by OLR Report 2015-R-0129.

 Sober houses are residential facilities that provide a structured living situation for people who are in recovery from a substance abuse disorder.
 Connecticut Community for Addiction Recovery, an advocacy group, estimates there are about 160 sober houses in Connecticut.